-Many speakers called for immediate actions.
+Many speakers called for immediate action.
 Poul Steen Rasmussen, President of EuRIC Mechanical Tyre Recycling (MTR) and Group CEO of Genan, stressed in his opening remarks: “Tyre recycling ticks many boxes, it saves critical resources that Europe would otherwise import, thus contributing to Europe’s strategic autonomy.
-It reduces the carbon and energy footprint and supports the EU’s ambition to carbon-neutrality.
+It reduces the carbon and energy footprint and supports the EU’s ambition for carbon neutrality.
 Yet, EU policy should do more to support tyre recycling.
 To achieve the ambitious goals, set out in the Green Deal, it is essential that stakeholders from the entire tyre value chain work closely together to solve sustainable problems and increase the use of recycled materials from tyres in many different applications, including new tyres!”.

-Emmanuel Katrakis, Secretary General of EuRIC, added that: “The European tyre recycling industry needs some regulatory signals including on market access through end-of-waste criteria and improved recyclability features that do not compromise tyres’ safety.
-The tyre recycling industry is united behind the priorisation of tyres within the framework of the Ecodesign for Sustainable Products’ Regulation (ESPR)”.
+Emmanuel Katrakis, Secretary General of EuRIC, added: “The European tyre recycling industry needs some regulatory signals including on market access through end-of-waste criteria and improved recyclability features that do not compromise tyres’ safety.
+The tyre recycling industry is united behind the prioritisation of tyres within the framework of the Ecodesign for Sustainable Products Regulation (ESPR)”.